 - the amount of money you use to buy your plan

 - the term of your plan

+- the maturity value of your plan

 - which payment options you choose

 - the return we can offer you when you start your plan

 - the amount of income tax you pay.

-We'll show you how much income you'll be paid in your personal quote.
+We'll show you how much income you will be paid (if any) and what your maturity value will be in your personal quote.

-Please see 'Your income options' on page 11 for more information.
+Please see 'Your income options' on page 15 for more details.